 The temple is tantric in nature and is a favorite worship place of the Hindus.
-Specially on Saturdays several devotees visits here to worship the Goddess.
-Pilgrims visits this temple to offer their prayer and animal sacrifices (buffaloes, chickens, ducks, goats) to the Goddess.
+Especially on Saturdays, several devotees visit here to worship the Goddess.
+Pilgrims visit this temple to offer their prayers and animal sacrifices (buffaloes, chickens, ducks, goats) to the Goddess.
 The animal is presented to the priest who will ritually decapitate them with a khukuri knife.

 Dakshinkali temple history